 Charter in Crete: What to Expect

-Crete is Greece's largest island and its most geographically diverse — a place where snow-capped mountains, dramatic gorges, and fertile plains meet a coastline that stretches over a thousand kilometres.
-The Minoan civilisation flourished here four thousand years ago, and the island's layered history — Venetian fortresses, Ottoman mosques, Byzantine monasteries — is visible in every harbour town.
-A yacht charter in Crete offers something the island groups cannot: the scale and variety of a small continent, accessible by sea but impossible to experience fully from land.
+Crete is Greece's largest island and its most geographically varied — snow-capped mountains, deep gorges, and fertile plains behind a coastline of more than a thousand kilometres.
+The Minoan civilisation was here four thousand years ago, and the layers since — Venetian fortresses, Ottoman mosques, Byzantine monasteries — show up in every harbour town.
+A yacht charter reaches what the smaller island groups can't: the full length and range of the island, much of it open only from the water.
 The north coast provides sheltered cruising with marinas and well-provisioned towns; the south coast is wilder, more remote, and rewards those willing to venture beyond the standard itinerary.

 Anchorages & Highlights